When you don’t have many outreach prospects on your lists, what do you do?

 - Tap off-site brand content like blogs

-However, there must be an upfront investment of resources to put the content out there and dominate rankings, until other content creators would see and reference the page from their content works.
+However, there must be an upfront investment of resources to put the content out there and dominate rankings until other content creators see and reference the page from their content works.

-You can also start looking for “research” or “data” keyword-driven opportunities, where publishers normally link to add more credibility to what they’re writing about.
+You can also start looking for “research” or “data” keyword-driven opportunities, which publishers normally link to add credibility to their writing.

-Once it ranks, it gives your pages the ability to build the pipeline of organic links over time.
+Once it ranks, it allows your pages to build the pipeline of organic links over time.

-Replicate the same strategy to your other content assets and get the benefits of any passive links.
+Replicate the same strategy to your other content assets and benefit from passive links.

 Mix that with active link building outreach to get some momentum with your link building.